epigramx/WiimoteHook/index.md

 When driving a vanilla Wii Remote without MotionPlus hardware, the software retains basic 3-axes motion via Accelerometer data, which can be useful on games that use it as a "Wii Wheel", like Mario Kart 8.

-Various additional options are provided by the software like multiple and custom orientations, DS4 hardware emulation, Rumble custom settings, multiple Wiimotes, and more.
+Various additional options are provided by the software like multiple and custom orientations, DS4 hardware emulation, Rumble custom settings, multiple(unlimited) Wiimotes, and more.

 ![mk8 motion settings](https://i.imgur.com/Bzid6IC.png)